Food and Feeding

 - Breastfeeding Difficulties & Relief Measures

 Breast milk has all the nutrients your baby needs.
-It’s fresh, clean, always ready at the right temperature, and it costs less than formula.
-Breast milk is more easily digested than formula; it protects against diarrhea and infections; and babies usually aren’t allergic to it.
+It’s fresh, clean, always ready at the right temperature, and it costs much less than formula.
+Breast milk is more easily digested than formula; it protects against diarrhea and infections; and breastfed babies are generally sick less often than formula-fed babies.

 Nursing will give you a special closeness with your baby, and may help burn off the extra weight gained during pregnancy.